A Rough Guide To Helium Hotspot Placement

 Second, if you follow and read through every link in this article you’ll be ready to make excellent decisions about the best possible hotspot placement.
 The whole thing (Helium, antennas, optimum hotspot placement) will take about an hour to digest and understand.

-Third, if you don’t want or have the time to figure out Helium on your own, you can take a course or hire me.
+Third, if you don’t want or have the time to figure out Helium on your own, for a long time I offered both courses and consulting.

 ASSUMPTIONS